 Then read this independent sleep-industry expert (no affiliate links!) review.

 I specifically address these points.
 Click to jump to each section:

 As you breathe IN (inhale) the soft tissue in your throat and sometimes nose, together with your uvula (the dangly bit hanging from the roof of your mouth) may vibrate as the air passes.

 This makes the snoring noise

 If your mouth is closed while you sleep (sounds positive for the chin strap – for a moment) then assuming you can… your breathing has to occur through your nose, which is what your nose is designed for.

 Sounds good in principle…

-And it could even be dangerous… Yet, if you Google “chin straps for snoring” you will see there are plenty to choose from.
+And if you Google “chin straps for snoring” you will see there are plenty to choose from.
 With lovely colours, different length straps and sizes etc. etc.

 But almost all cup your chin and have straps that go around the back of your head.